medlmobileenterprises/react-native-wowza-gocoder/README.md

   BroadcastManager.startTimer(1, 3600);// Android only - first argument - timer interval, second argument time to timeout timer in seconds

+ //Stop Timer when stopping the broacast - Android only
   BroadcastManager.stopTimer();
 ```
+## TODOS

+- [ ] Add better support for the size preset props for both platforms